Using a cochlear implant

 Answers to some common questions about living with a cochlear implant.

-For scuba divers, the internal implant is validated to withstand pressure at a depth of 25 metres (82 feet) underwater, but use of the Aqua Accessory is not recommended for Scuba diving as depths may exceed 4 metres.
-It is recommended that you check with your surgeon or clinician before participating in a dive, because there may be other medical conditions that you will need to consider.
+With regard to scuba diving, the internal implant is validated to withstand pressure at a depth of 25 metres (82 feet) underwater.
+However, since Cochlear's testing for the Aqua+ and Aqua Accessory did not exceed 3 metres, using them at greater depths is not recommended.
+You should check with your surgeon or clinician before participating in a dive, because there may be other medical conditions that you will need to consider.

 For contact sports you should wear a helmet to protect your equipment.
 Boxing and other aggressive sports are discouraged.